 Without the slightest guilt, I replied, “No. It’s worse.”

-pregnancy myths The Deception
+The Deception

 When my husband and I announced the birth of our blessed expectation some months prior, along with endless congratulations, I received the good news of the many wonderful changes I could expect.